rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Debugging

-If you run into any issues regarding the RudderStack Cordova SDK, you can turn on the `VERBOSE` or `DEBUG` logging to find out what the issue is.
+If you face any unexpected behavior of the SDK, you can turn on the `VERBOSE` or `DEBUG` logging to find out what the issue is.

 You configure logging behaviour of your SDK by sending the value of `logLevel` property of the `configuration` object appropriately as defined [**here**] and pass it over to the `initialize` call as shown below: